Why you'll adore Amsterdam

 Bars, Clubs and Music

 Amsterdam has a thriving and diverse nightlife that attracts many tourists.
-In addition to the traditional bars serving beer and snacks, there are various nightclubs around the city, such asthe Escape, Club Home, and Panama.
+In addition to the traditional bars serving beer and snacks, there are various nightclubs around the city, such as the Escape, Club Home, and Panama.
+For a safe and quick journey we have a wide range of hotels in Amsterdam city centre that will make your nights out less complicated.

 Trance music is very popular in the Netherlands and home to some of the scene’s leading talent, including DJs such as Armin van Buuren and Tiesto.
 Every October, Amsterdam hosts the Amsterdam Dance Event which is one of the biggest electronic music festivals in the world.